Tvivlar du på något?

 Yes, you will.
 The Howdy-solution covers vacation periods and holidays as well.
 Your wellbeing is relevant regardless of whether you are working or on holiday and Howdy measures your overall level of wellbeing.

 Various municipalities provide different services to their citizens.
-Therefore, the response team needs to know which municipality you reside in.
+Therefore, the response team may need to know which municipality you reside in.
+You will not be contacted by your local municipality and no information is exchanged.
+It is only to let us know which services may be available to you.

 If you do not want to use Howdy anymore, you may contact: firstname.lastname@example.org